Brinnrhirt/dsPaycheckSystem/README.md

 # Paycheck System
-Paycheck System script for ESX made by Brinnrhirt
+Paycheck System script for ESX made by Dessaux

 # Discord
 Join here to report bugs or ask for help